LAKAVATHRAGHURAM/Fake-News-Detection-using-TensorFlow-Flask/README.md

 ### 🌐 Chrome Extension Setup

-Open Chrome → Go to chrome://extensions/
+-Open Chrome → Go to chrome://extensions/
-Enable Developer mode (top-right corner)
+-Enable Developer mode (top-right corner)
-Click Load unpacked and select the extension/ folder The extension will appear in your browser
+-Click Load unpacked and select the extension/ folder -The extension will appear in your browser
-Enter news text in the popup → Click Check → Get result instantly 🚀
+-Enter news text in the popup → Click Check → Get result instantly 🚀

 ### 📊 Tech Stack
 Python